 Leveraging the National Bio and Agro-defense Facility

-The National Bio and Agro-defense Facility, or NBAF, is the U.S. Department of Homeland Security's foremost animal disease research facility.
+The National Bio and Agro-defense Facility, or NBAF, will be America's foremost animal disease research facility.
+It's being constructed by the U.S. Department of Homeland Security.

 The $1.25 billion facility is a biosafety level-4 laboratory and will replace the aging Plum Island Animal Disease Center in New York.
 NBAF is expected to be operational by 2022-2023.